 R3.2 Clinical applicability; specifically, what interventions can be performed based on placental flow findings?
 The referenced Human Placenta Project described such intervention only in hypothetical/theoretical terms.
 If no such intervention exists, what does this MRI acquisition add?
 How could information be utilized?

-Thank you for pointing this out.
+Thank you for pointing this out, such statement was clearly missing.
 The following sentence has been added to the introduction to demonstrate how early detection of abnormal flow can lead to improved patient outcome:

 “Prior studies, however, have established strong clinical evidence that low-dose aspirin can reduce the risk of fetal growth restring and preeclampsia in women with reduced blood flow, and intensified monitoring of these pregnancies can allow for appropriately timed delivery.”